bcgov/aqs-enmods/utils/config/readme.md

 - Delete: The function `del_profiles` deletes an AQS profile
 - Delete: The function `delete_all_profiles` deletes all AQS profiles.
 Note that some data cannot be deleted because they are marked as required by AQS.
-The current code configuration accounts for such required profiles and does not delete them.
+The current code configuration accounts for such required data and does not delete them.

 These functions are all stored in `api_functions.R`